 Kwon Yong Byok was a reticent man.
-An information worker is assumed to be an orator, but this man spoke little even when he was the head of the information section of his division.
+A propagandist is assumed to be an orator, but this man spoke little even when he was the head of the propaganda section of his division.
 He always made his point succinctly; he never used superfluous words or reiterated what he had said.
 One could hardly judge his thoughts and feelings by his looks.